-Testing conducted to enable a user/customer to determine whether to accept a software product.
+Ans: Testing conducted to enable a user/customer to determine whether to accept a software product.
 Normally performed to validate the software meets a set of agreed acceptance criteria.

-A testing phase where the tester tries to ‘break’ the system by randomly trying the system’s functionality.
+Ans: A testing phase where the tester tries to ‘break’ the system by randomly trying the system’s functionality.
 Can include negative testing as well.
 See also Monkey Testing.

-A formalized set of software calls and routines that can be referenced by an application program in order to access supporting system or network services.
+Ans: A formalized set of software calls and routines that can be referenced by an application program in order to access supporting system or network services.

-Testing employing software tools which execute tests without manual intervention.
+Ans: Testing employing software tools that execute tests without manual intervention.
 Can be applied in GUI, performance, API, etc. testing.
 The use of software to control the execution of tests, the comparison of actual outcomes to predicted outcomes, the setting up of test preconditions, and other test control and test reporting functions.

-Testing of a release of a software product conducted by customers.
+Ans: Testing of a release of a software product conducted by customers.

-Testing based on an analysis of the specification of a piece of software without reference to its internal workings.
+Ans: Testing is based on an analysis of the specification of a piece of software without reference to its internal workings.
 The goal is to test how well the component conforms to the published requirements for the component.

 Ans: An approach to integration testing where the lowest level components are tested first then used to facilitate the testing of higher-level components.
 The process is repeated until the component at the top of the hierarchy is tested.